What Is an XML to JSON Converter?

 </rss>

-Converted JSON (ready for React/Vue)
+Converted JSON (ready for React/Vue state)

 {